Is your Free T4 really in the Normal Range? Optimal vs Normal levels & More

 Let's say that you are taking T4 only thyroid medication (like Synthroid) and your T4 level is high (so you know you are absorbing it) but your T3 level is still low and you are still having symptoms of hypothyroidism.

-Even in the presence of a low reverse T3 (which means you are still converting thyroid hormone ok) may indicate that you might benefit from the addition of T3 thyroid hormone.
+Even in the presence of a low reverse T3 (which means you are still converting thyroid hormone ok), this may indicate that you might benefit from the addition of T3 thyroid hormone.

 Recall that T3 thyroid hormone is the most powerful thyroid hormone and is responsible for all of the good things that thyroid hormone does in your body.